Youth Beef Team

 Activity Form

-Activity report forms must be filled out and submitted within 1 month of the activity to receive points for the activity.
+Activity report forms must be filled out and submitted within two months of the activity to receive points for the activity.
 The member should keep a copy of the report form for their records.

 Iowa Cattlemen's Foundation